 Residential psychiatric treatment programs focused on building these types of skills in a safe and supportive environment can help individuals with schizophrenia or other illnesses with negative symptoms reset daily routines and establish a foundation for healthy independent living.

 Diet and Exercise and Psychosis

 Most of the newer antipsychotic medications can result in the development of a side effect called cardiometabolic syndrome.
 These medications impact someone’s brain directly, increasing appetite.
 They also change the way insulin works on fat cells in the rest of the body, causing insulin to be less able to drive sugars into cells.
 The results of these two side effects include high levels of blood sugar, increased weight, high cholesterol and triglyceride levels, and an overall increased body mass index.
-Such changes increase risk of heart disease, diabetes and other physical medical problems if left unchecked.
+If left unchecked, these changes increase the risk of heart disease, diabetes, and other physical medical problems.
 Consequently, healthy eating and active living with regular physical assessments are equally important for patients being treated with newer antipsychotic medications to prevent cardiometabolic syndrome.

 Family Involvement and Psychosis

 Receiving a diagnosis of psychosis, particularly schizophrenia, can be hard for both patients and their families.
-But families who connect to education and support resources often are able to create a healthier situation for their loved ones as well as for themselves and other family members.
+Families who connect to education and support resources often are able to create a healthier situation for their loved ones as well as for themselves and other family members.

 Prevention of Psychosis & Protective Factors